Electrostatic waves in astrophysical Druyvesteyn plasmas: I. Langmuir waves: Introduction and motivation

 Therefore, it appears worthwhile to systematically study linear plasma waves on the basis of this distribution.
 Here, we begin with electrostatic Langmuir waves, which are of interest in contemporary space physics and astrophysics for, e.g., their excitation and subsequent generation of radio emissions \citep[e.g.,][]{Sauer-etal-2019, Lazar-etal-2022, Lazar-etal-2025}, in the context of turbulence and acceleration or heating of resonant populations \citep{Zaheer-Yoon-2013, Yoon-etal-2024}, and for coherent emission in astrophysical plasmas beyond the heliosphere \citep{Melrose-2017}.
 The case of similarly interesting electrostatic ion-acoustic waves will be considered in a separate analysis.

-After the definition of the generalized Druyvesteyn distribution, which we consider to characterize a \textit{Druyvesteyn plasma}, and a derivation of the corresponding dispersion relation for electrostatic waves (section~2), the resulting dispersion and damping properties of these waves are computed (section~3)\@.
-All solutions are obtained for astrophysically relevant parameters both from the analytically derived dispersion relation (formulated in terms of the plasma dispersion function) and by using the state-of-the-art dispersion solver ALPS \citep{Verscharen-etal-2018}, which was recently tested and applied in other studies \citep{Schroder-et-al_2025PhPl, Schroder-et-al_2025ApJ}\@.
-Finally, all findings are summarized and a brief outlook of further applications is provided (section~4).
+After the definition of the generalized Druyvesteyn distribution, which we consider to characterize a \textit{Druyvesteyn plasma}, and a kinetic derivation of the corresponding dispersion relation for electrostatic waves (section~2), the resulting dispersion and damping properties of these waves are computed (section~3)\@.
+All solutions are obtained for astrophysically relevant parameters both from the analytically derived dispersion relation (formulated in terms of the plasma dispersion function) and by using the state-of-the-art \textit{Arbitrary Linear Plasma Solver} \citep[ALPS, ][]{Verscharen-etal-2018}, which was recently tested and applied in other studies \citep{Schroder-et-al_2025PhPl, Schroder-et-al_2025ApJ}.
+Finally, all findings are summarized (section~4).